-Our Toddler Community serves children 15 months (typically with 2 months of walking experience) to 3 years, in a small and intimate group of twelve children with a Montessori-trained teacher and two assistants.
+Our Toddler Community serves children who are steadily walking and at least 15 months of age in a small and intimate group of twelve children with a Montessori-trained teacher and two assistants.
 Two five-day program options are available, either half-day (8:00am- 12:00pm) or full-day (8:00am-3:00pm).
 The Toddler Community provides a rich learning environment that is appropriate to the young child’s needs for movement, communication, independence and self-discipline.
+Once a child is toileting independently and at least 2 1/2 years old, they will transition into the Children’s House classroom.

 The toddler classroom is beautiful and welcoming, with lots of natural light, art work placed at the child’s height, child-size furniture and bathroom fixtures, and direct access to a private outdoor space for gardening and play.